Six Points on “Magic”: Theosophy rejects Supernaturalism and Miracle

 “What things are co-existent with space?”

-Morya answers in the Cosmological Notes:
+Morya answers in Two Key Subjects in Morya’s Cosmological Notes: Space and Essence:

 (2) matter; and